-"She has become relatively cognitively prominent" is how Hansen puts it, "an urban legend that many journalists use when Shabaab performs attacks."
+"She has become relatively cognitively prominent," is how Hansen puts it, "a urban legend that many journalists uses when Shabaab performs attacks."

 In many of these cases, Lewthwaite's leadership roles have been debunked by subsequent investigations.
 By the end of 2013, Kenyan officials were denying that she'd had a role in Westgate.
 Her role in the Ukraine appears to be a complete fabrication.
 And a detailed BBC documentary on her life and exploits, which aired last summer, made a strong case that at least up until then, there was little to no evidence that she'd ever done more than carry out support functions with al Shabaab.

 Given that officials have already tagged other individuals as the masterminds behind the Garissa attack and taken actions against them, it's unlikely the White Widow orchestrated that slaughter.
 And Ahmed Umar, the man whom she supposedly serves, seems to be against the idea of non-Somali leadership for al Shabaab.
 He likely supported his predecessor, Godane, in a massive purge of foreign fighters on the suspicion that they might be spies or splintering al Shabaab.

 Ahmed Umar also shows no signs of breaking a global trend among jihadists of opposing leadership roles for women—much less for foreign women—in line with their (selectively) conservative religious doctrine.

 "In Islamic militant organizations, we've never seen any women have [so much as] a rank-and-file position," says Khan, suggesting that most reports of the Islamic State training female fighters have been overblown.